 QDN members identified that people with disability need to be part of the governance mechanisms and this could be achieved through inclusion of disabled person organisations in the governance strategy.
 QDN believes that an important part of measuring performance is that the end-users of the service are involved in the reporting and evaluation of output and outcome measures.
 Consideration of structures similar to New Zealand and the reporting, monitoring and review of outcomes by people with disability and disabled person organisations that sit outside Government should be given.
 QDN supports that disability policy, practice and research should continue to be strongly informed by the voice and experience of people with disability.

 Critical to all of this is the access to funded independent individual and systemic advocacy for people with disability and their families and carers.
 Access to advocacy support is not noted in framework and we believe should be a ‘sub-outcome’ and example indicator.
-This also reflects some of the key findings and evidence emerging from the Disability Royal Commission and the importance of access to indepdent individual, citzen, and systemic advocacy.
+This also reflects some of the key findings and evidence emerging from the Disability Royal Commission and the importance of access to independent individual, citizen, and systemic advocacy.

-Other Considerations - monitoring and measuring impacts
+Other considerations - monitoring and measuring impacts

 QDN identifies that it is important moving forward that the method for alignment of reporting data for the National Disability Strategy that is collected through a range of Australian Bureau of Statistics population surveys, data collected under National Agreements, and data available through the NDIS and a national consistent data collection approach to report on the indicators and outcomes of the strategy.
 Current reporting on the NDS occurs two-yearly, which is not regular enough to provide meaningful data to track progress on improvements in the lives of people with disability in Australia.